 Water and engines don’t mix!
 A full tank of gas will prevent air from getting into the tank and causing condensation.

 When you fill the tank with gas, add a fuel stabilizer to prevent buildup in fuel lines and injectors.
 Always consult your owner’s manual for suggestions and specific directions.

 Add Antifreeze to Winterize Your Inboard Boat

 Antifreeze prevents water from freezing, which can cause expansion and cracks.
 Follow your owner’s manual for instructions on how to drain your coolant, and then replace it with propylene glycol antifreeze (it’s nontoxic for water environments).

-Fogging oil prevents corrosion in your engine, which can begin in as little as a month.
+Fogging oil prevents corrosion in your inboard boat’s engine when you winterize it, which can begin in as little as a month.
 You’ll want to follow the instructions from your fogging oil manufacturer, or use this guide.

 You don’t want old, contaminated oil sitting in the engine all winter.
 Change the engine’s oil and replace the oil filter.

-Clean the exterior of your boat, touch-up painted areas and apply anti-corrosion lubricant to unpainted parts.
-One you’ve cleaned and painted, take these last spot-checking steps:
+Clean the exterior of your inboard boat to winterize it, touch up painted areas, and apply anti-corrosion lubricant to unpainted parts.
+Once you’ve cleaned and painted, take these last spot-checking steps: